dedukun/bookmarks.yazi/README.md

 When enabled, a new bookmark is automatically created in `''` which allows the user to jump back to the last directory.

+### `persist`

+When enabled the bookmarks will persist, i.e. if you close and reopen Yazi they will still be present.

 ### `notify`

 When enabled, notifications will be shown when the user creates a new bookmark and deletes one or